bombbomb/listen-server/README.md

 ## Todo

-* Allow per-URL lookups
+* Allow per-URL lookups and other filter options
 * Add pagination to the lookup endpoints
-* Add an "all" lookup endpoint
+* Add an "all" lookup endpoint that allows you to see all request types
 * Make DB layer abstracted